-CRISP was born and raised in rural Australia to artist parents, and after creating art through sculpture, carvings and photography across the globe over 10 years, it was a trip to Bogota that beguiled him into street art and the use of less traditional mediums.
-Since then, he has exhibited in London, New York, Miami, Dominican Republic, Mexico and Alaska.
+CRISP was born and raised in rural Australia to artist parents, and after creating art through sculpture, carvings and photography across the globe over ten years, it was a trip to Bogota that beguiled him into street art and the use of less traditional mediums.
+Since then, he has exhibited in London, New York, Miami, the Dominican Republic, Mexico and Alaska.
 His passion for street art is abundant yet, modestly, his tour focuses more on other artists who have inspired and motivated his work.

-Fine art graduate DjLu is another product of the University National, and the 37 year old has become known for his politically-charged pictograms stencilled across the city alongside their signature ‘Juega Siempre’ (‘Always Play’.)
+Fine art graduate DjLu is another product of the University National, and the 37 year-old has become known for his politically-charged pictograms stencilled across the city alongside their signature Juega Siempre (“Always Play”).
 His work is impactful, delivering its message to the beholder in seconds, and he has constantly fought against brands who have tried to monetize his work, rather hoping to open the eyes of people to Bogota and to life’s opportunities.

 APC (Animal Poder Crew) are one of the most prolific street art collectives, reclaiming the street aesthetic with multiple murals across the city.
 First started around 10 years ago by Stinkfish, it has since grown into a truly international collective encapsulating graffiti writers and street artists alike from Latin America and Europe.
 APC includes many talents including Gris-one, Ark, Pez, DEXS, Chirrete Golden, FCO, Saks, Sabor and Temor to name just a few.
-Their styles are varied and dynamic but are predominantly freestyle techniques and characters with strong graffiti writing influences.
+Their styles are varied and dynamic but are predominantly freestyle techniques and characters with strong graffiti influences.

-Stinkfish himself, with a dual heritage incorporating Mexico City and Bogota, is world renowned and has exhibited in London, New York, LA and Paris.
+Stinkfish himself, with a dual heritage incorporating Mexico City and Bogota, is world-renowned and has exhibited in London, New York, LA, and Paris.
 He is best known for creating large scale face stencils with dramatic freehand spray can work embellishing them.
 But he is a true all-rounder, also working on stickers, paste-ups, tags, characters and stencils.